Dual Mechanisms for Heterogeneous Responses of Inspiratory Neurons to Noradrenergic Modulation: Results and Bifurcation Analysis

-\Cref{fig:induced_bursts_analysis}C shows the bifurcation structure of the full system for $g_{\rm NaP}=0$ and $[\rm IP_3]=1$, using $g_{\rm CAN}$ as the bifurcation parameter.
-As $g_{\rm CAN}$ increases, the equilibrium changes from stable (green solid) to unstable (green dashed) via a supercritical Hopf bifurcation (blue diamond), at which a family of limit cycles emerges (purple curve).
-This branch loses stability through a period-doubling (PD) bifurcation (red star), after which the system exhibits bursting dynamics.
-Using this one-parameter diagram, we can construct a two-parameter diagram to identify regions in parameter space in which bursting persists in the absence of $I_{\rm NaP}$, i.e., the C-bursting region. \cref{fig:induced_bursts_analysis}D shows the $(\mathrm{[IP_3], g_{\rm CAN}})$-diagram for $g_{\rm NaP}=0$, which consists of three main distinct dynamic regimes: quiescence, subthreshold oscillations, and C-bursting.
-Interestingly, mixed-mode bursting oscillations (MMBOs) were also found to coexist with small-amplitude oscillations in the region between the HB and PD curves (the light blue region).
 While intracellular calcium $ca$ oscillations emerge above the HB curve in \cref{fig:induced_bursts_analysis}D, C-bursting occurs only for relatively large $g_{\rm CAN}$ (see the red region).
 This is because, at low $g_{\rm CAN}$, the amplitudes of $ca$ oscillations are generally too small to sufficiently depolarize the membrane voltage and induce bursting.
-As a result, the influence of $ca$ dynamics is not effectively transmitted to the voltage compartment through $I_{\rm CAN}$ and cannot sustain bursting in $v$.
+As a result, the influence of $ca$ dynamics is not effectively transmitted to the voltage compartment through $I_{\rm CAN}$ and cannot sustain bursting in $v$, \RED{resulting in sub-threshold voltage oscillations in the full system (see the white region above the HB curve in \cref{fig:induced_bursts_analysis}D)}.
 Using this bifurcation analysis (\cref{fig:induced_bursts_analysis}C and D), we can now understand why a combined increase in $\rm [IP_3]$ and $g_{\rm CAN}$ is necessary to model NE-induced C-bursting from the tonic spiking regime associated with low $[\rm IP_3]$ and $g_{\rm CAN}$ values.
 The $g_{\rm CAN}$ values corresponding to \cref{fig:ts_to_cb}(A1) and (B1) are indicated by the two vertical black lines in \cref{fig:induced_bursts_analysis}C, and by points (A1) and (B1) in \cref{fig:induced_bursts_analysis}D. An increase in $[\rm IP_3]$ alone leads to bursting that transitions to quiescence when $g_{\rm NaP}$ is blocked (point (A1) in \cref{fig:induced_bursts_analysis}D), whereas increasing both $g_{\rm CAN}$ and $\rm [IP_3]$ allows the system to cross the HB bifurcation and reach the C-bursting regime that persists without $I_{\rm NaP}$ (point (B1) in \cref{fig:induced_bursts_analysis}D).
 Although a further increase in $\rm [IP_3]$ for a fixed low $g_{\rm CAN}$ can also allow the system to cross the HB bifurcation, it results in subthreshold oscillations instead of bursting in the absence of $I_{\rm NaP}$, as discussed previously.